5.7. Monitoring Replication Parameters¶

 When you configure replication parameters, keep in mind that the new settings do not come into effect immediately.
 For example, increasing the default replication parameter for data chunks may take some time to complete, depending on the new value of this parameter and the number of data chunks in the cluster.

 To check that the new replication parameters have been successfully applied to your cluster:

 vstorage -c <cluster_name> topcommand.

 Press V to display additional information about the cluster.
-Typical command output may look like this:
+Your command output should look similar to the following:

 Check the Chunks field for the following:

-For more information on available chunk statuses, see Exploring Chunk States.
+For more information on available chunk statutes, see Exploring Chunk States.